-- 42 For the reasons above, you have not established that relevant properties of the Substance can be predicted from data on the source substance(s).
-Your read-across approach under Annex XI, Section 1.5. is rejected. - 43 As described above, the read-across justification and additional robust study summaries provided as part of your comments addresses the deficiencies identified in your read-across approach (except the issue 0.1.1.3 for the request 11).
-However, as the information is currently not available in the registration dossier, all the identified deficiencies remain in the decision. - 44 The registrants may therefore consider submitting this information in an updated registration dossier by the deadline set out in the decision.
+- For the reasons above, you have not established that relevant properties of the Substance can be predicted from data on the source substance(s).
+Your read-across approach under Annex XI, Section 1.5. is rejected. - As described above, the new read-across justification and additional robust study summaries provided as part of your comments addresses the deficiencies identified in your read-across approach (except the issue 0.1.1.2 for the request 11).
+However, as the information is currently not available in the registration dossier, the deficiencies remain in the decision. - 32 The registrants may therefore consider submitting this information in an updated registration dossier by the deadline set out in the decision.